 Planning a wedding on your own?
 Don’t want to hire a wedding planner?
-Looking forward to getting into all the details of wedding planning by yourself?
+From dream to reality.
+The empowered bride.
+Solo wedding planning.
+Crafting your own DIY wedding.
+Wedding planning is all in your hands.
+Stress-free wedding planning celebration.

 - Plan the date